jpe9596/Raspberry-Pi-Car-Dash-Cam/README.md

 1) The Raspberry Pi will be utilizing the vehicles power supply; therefore, we will perform commands so that the exteral SSD automatically mounts to the Pi after reboot.

-Perform the simple commands outlined in this straightforward video tutorial created by SpaceRex, so that the external SSD mounts onto Raspberry Pi on reboot: https://www.youtube.com/watch?v=eQZdPlMH-X8
+Perform the commands outlined in this straightforward video tutorial created by SpaceRex, so that the external SSD mounts onto Raspberry Pi on reboot: https://www.youtube.com/watch?v=eQZdPlMH-X8

+2) Create recorder.py script.

-2) So the recorder.py script will run on startup we will create a service.
+3) So the recorder.py script will run on startup we will create a service.

 Create: